 The cornerstone of the NN-EXPLORE partnership will be a new NASA-funded Extreme Precision Doppler Spectrometer (EPDS).
 The EPDS instrument will be installed as a facility-class instrument on the 3.5-m WIYN telescope, and it will be made available to the scientific community through the NOAO time allocation committee (TAC) process.

 NASA has selected Penn State to develop a facility-class extreme precision Doppler spectrometer (EPDS) for the WIYN telescope with the goal of commissioning in 2019.

-Simultaneous with the instrument development, NASA will manage an exoplanet-targeted Guest Observer program with existing instrumentation using NOAO share (40%, approximately 100 nights per year) of WIYN time.
+Simultaneous with the instrument development, NASA will manage an exoplanet-targeted Guest Observer program including existing instrumentation using NOAO share (40%, approximately 100 nights per year) of WIYN time.

 Stage 2 Post-commissioning (Starting in 2019)

 After the EPDS instrument is commissioned in 2019, the partnership will exploit the new asset and the time available on WIYN telescope to support NASA missions such as Kepler, K2, and TESS.
 With the focus on science observations, NASA will

 - Manage an exoplanet-targeted GO and guaranteed time program at WIYN with EPDS instrument and existing instrumentation on WIYN